-• Gathering Interval: This option determines how long the BES Clients will wait without hearing from the BES Server before they check whether new content is available.
+- Cryptography: Check this box to implement the Federal Information Processing Standard on your network.
+This changes the masthead so that every BES component attempts to go into FIPS mode.
+By default, the client will continue in non-FIPS mode if it fails to properly enter FIPS, which may be a problem with certain legacy operating systems.
+Be aware that checking this box can add 3-4 seconds to the BES Client startup time. - Gathering Interval: This option determines how long the BES Clients will wait without hearing from the BES Server before they check whether new content is available.
 In general, whenever the BES Server gathers new content, it attempts to notify the BES Clients that the new content is available through a UDP connection, circumventing this delay.
 However, in situations where UDP is blocked by firewalls or where network address translation (NAT) remaps the IP address of the BES Client from the BES Server's perspective, a smaller interval becomes necessary to get timely response from the BES Clients.
-Higher gathering rates will only slightly affect the performance of the BES Server, because only the differences are gathered - a BES Client doesn't gather information it already has.

-- Initial Lock state: You can specify the initial lock state of all BES Clients.
+Higher gathering rates will only slightly affect the performance of the BES Server, because only the differences are gathered a BES Client does not gather information it already has. - Initial Lock state: You can specify the initial lock state of all BES Clients.
 Locked BES Clients will report which Fixlet messages are relevant for them, but will not apply any actions.
 The default is to leave them unlocked and to lock specific BES Clients later on.
 However, you may wish to start with the BES Clients locked and then unlock them on an individual basis in order to give you more control over newly installed BES Clients.
 Alternatively, you can set them to be locked for a certain period of time (in minutes). - Action Lock Controller: This parameter determines who can change the action lock state.
 The default is Console, which allows any BES Console operator with management rights to change the lock state of any BES Client in the network.
 If you wish to devolve control over locking to the end user, you may select Client, but this is not recommended. - Action Lock Exemptions: In rare cases, you may need to exempt a specific URL from any locking actions.
-Check this box and enter the exempt URL. - 5 Click OK to enter the changes. - 6 Enter your site password at the prompt.
+Check this box and enter the exempt URL. - 6.
+Click OK to enter the changes. - 7.
+Enter your site password at the prompt.

-Note: The masthead changes do NOT affect BES Clients that are already deployed, but you can export the masthead using the BES Admin tool and replace the masthead in the BES Server so that BES Clients deployed with the new masthead will use these changes.
+NOTE: The masthead changes do NOT affect BES Clients that are already deployed, but you can export the masthead using the BES Admin tool and replace the masthead in the BES Server so that BES Clients deployed with the new masthead will use these changes.